 Started in 2002, the UMCOR Coffee Project is a collaboration between Equal Exchange and the United Methodist Committee on Relief to involve more Methodist communities and individuals in supporting small farmers around the world.

 For each pound of fairly traded coffee, chocolate, tea, and foods Methodists purchase through the UMCOR Coffee Project, 15 cents per pound goes to UMCOR's Small Farmer Fund.
-That Fund amounted to $12,067.28 in 2016 alone.
+That Fund amounted to $10,198.19 in 2017.

 The United Methodist Committee on Relief (UMCOR) is the relief and development agency of the United Methodist Church.
 It is dedicated to alleviating human suffering around the globe, and reaches people in more than 80 countries, providing humanitarian relief in the face of conflict or natural disaster.